I-695 Southwest Outer Loop Widening (I-95 to MD 144)

 Start date was Mid-July 2001.

-- The continuing installation of new drainage structures, sign foundations and sign structures.
+The installation of new drainage structures and sign foundations.

 Click here to view Construction Photos